 As indicated above, BMPs will include restricting excavation to times of low water and only exposed areas of gravel bars to reduce the potential for stream impacts during excavation.
 One exception would be excavation of sediment deposition zones formed by low water crossings or other areas with obstructions to flow.
 These areas provide grade control that will also minimize negative consequences from excavating sediment.
 Additional site specific BMPs will be established in the Master Plan, and will likely include erosion control fabric, filter strips, staked straw bales, silt curtains, minimizing points of entry into streams, staging equipment away from riparian zones, revegetation of entry points, tracking and reporting of excavated sediment, and other BMPs commonly implemented for the type of proposed work.
-Stream banks associated with sediment removal entry points will be revegetated and restored as needed.
+Stream banks associated with sediment removal entry points will be reviewed prior to selection to ensure ESA compliance and following implementation, approved entry point will be revegetated and restored as needed.

-3.4 Alternative C: Enhanced Closure of Tailings Areas, Terrestrial Restoration, Soil Treatment, and Revegetation6
+3.4 Alternative C: Enhanced Closure of Tailings Areas, Terrestrial Restoration, Soil Treatment, and Revegetation

-This alternative involves upland habitat restoration and enhancement activities at a minimum of four tailings impoundment locations.
+This alternative involves upland habitat restoration and enhancement activities at a minimum of four tailings impoundment locations at closure.
 A minimum of 1,000 acres in total including the Brushy Creek Mine tailings area (~350 acres), West Fork (~150 acres), and Fletcher tailings area (~500 acres) are subject to enhanced closure requirements.
 These additional requirements include a minimum of 12 inches of soil, sediment, and other rooting mediums for growth of native vegetation; a threshold of 345 mg/kg of lead in the top six inches of material; using a native species mix of forbs and grasses on all seeded areas; and other details related to sufficient vegetation requirements and corrective action should vegetation growth and cover not meet expectations.